dips-21/my_practice/README.md

 Polymorphism:-
 ==================================================
 Polymorphism is the capability of a method to do different things based on the object that it is acting upon.
-In other words, polymorphism allows you define one interface and have multiple implementations.
+In other words, polymorphism allows you to define one interface and have multiple implementations.
 * In polymorphism, calls resolved  dynamically on correct object type.
 * It is also known as dynamic dispatch methods because method called resolved on run time type of object.

-Example:--we have a women, man and child class and in that gethobby is a method.when we call getHobby of person then it
+Example:--we have a women, man and child class and in that getHobby is a method.
+When we call getHobby of person then it
-         will called on correct run time type of object and gives actual class hobby, *overridden happens in run time type of polymorphism.
+         will call on correct run time type of object and gives actual class hobby, *overridden happens in run time type of polymorphism.

 **Overloading
 ===================
-*  In the same class there can be methods with same name but different parameters ,the decision on which method will be called is made on the compile time type of parameters.The most specific matching method is called If there is no unique match then it's a compile time error.
+*  In the same class there can be methods with same name but different parameters ,the decision on which method will be called is made on the compile time type of parameters.The most specific matching method is call.
+   If there is no unique match then it's a compile time error.
 *it must be in same classes.
 *the called resolved on compile time type of object.
 * we can change access modifier.

-*static,*private ,final  method be overloaded.
+*static,*private ,final  method can be overloaded.

 * compile time polymorphism (because the method called varies depending on compile time type of parameters) *